KerrieMariah/KerrieMariah.github.io/_posts/2022-10-14-the-gift-of-coming-home.markdown

 ---

 As I’m cleaning my nest of a room and reflecting on what I’ll need to pack on my upcoming journey back East, I can’t help but think fondly and forlornly of the home I’m about to leave…again.
 Over noonday margaritas last week, I was telling my dad of my upcoming plans and he let slip, “What are you running from?” and it made me stop and wonder quite a few times since.

-As I’m cleaning my nest of a room and reflecting on what I’ll need to pack on my upcoming journey back East, I can’t help but think fondly and forlornly of the home I’m about to leave…again.
-Over noonday margaritas last week, I was telling my dad of my upcoming plans and he let slip, “What are you running from?” and it made me stop and wonder quite a few times since.

 <div class="gallery-box">
   <div class="gallery">